What should I be?

 Do you prefer to be alone or with others or a bit of both?

-Do you work best in the morning or evening or at a different time?
+Is working best for you, or evening or at a different time?

 Do you like to sit still behind a computer or do you like to use your hands to create?